Road user charges: light vehicles

 Who must pay road user charges?

-The law says that persons operating vehicles powered by a fuel that isn’t taxed at source (eg diesel), regardless of the weight of the vehicle, must pay road user charges.
+Anyone operating a vehicle powered by a fuel that isn’t taxed at source (eg diesel), regardless of the weight of the vehicle, must pay road user charges.
 The exception to this is vehicles powered solely by electricity.
-Vehicles with a manufacturer’s gross laden weight of more than 3.5 tonnes (3500kg) also incur road user charges.

 Is there a transaction fee?

-There is also a transaction fee when you buy each licence, regardless of the distance you purchase.
-The fee is based on how you pay.
+There is a transaction fee when you buy each licence, regardless of the distance you purchase.
+The fee is based on how you pay:

 - Counter sale through a RUC agent: $7.80 per licence